General Insurance

 • Exploring alternative insurance structures

 For individuals, especially business owners or professionals, understanding liability exposure is becoming just as important as managing revenue or expenses.
+Resources from the U.S. Small Business Administration (SBA) increasingly emphasize liability coverage as a foundational business planning element, not an afterthought.

 The broader question is whether the system itself will adapt.
 If litigation trends continue and insurance becomes less accessible, the balance between risk and protection could shift in ways that impact the entire economy.